Jacbfrancis/Sign-up-page/README.md

 ### What I learned

-- I learnt how to create HTML forms and how to create various inpot types.
-An example is shown below:
+- learnt how to use HTML forms and iput types.

     ```html
       <form action="">